Tunji17/actvt-docs/docs/remote-server/overview.md

 sidebar_position: 1
 ---

-# Remote Server Monitoring
+# Overview

 Actvt supports connecting to remote servers to monitor their performance in real-time alongside your local macOS system.
 This section provides complete setup instructions for monitoring remote Linux servers.

-## Overview

 Remote monitoring in Actvt works by:

 1. **Installing Vector** on your remote server to collect system metrics
 2. **Configuring a WebSocket server** to stream data securely on your remote server